-Your water is treated at the Diemer Filtration Plant in Yorba Linda by MWD and delivered to the MNWD.
-MNWD's pipelines, pump stations, and reservoirs are utilized to deliver water to you when and where it is needed.
+Your water is treated at the Diemer Filtration Plant in Yorba Linda and the Baker Water Treatment Plant in Lake Forest, which is then delivered to Moulton Niguel Water District.
+Your water is a blend of both treatment plants.
+Moulton Niguel's pipelines, pump stations, and reservoirs are used to deliver this water to you when and where it is needed.